 Your employer and/or volunteer organisation will not be told why your registration was refused.

-If your registration is refused, you cannot re-apply for 5 years (unless you are granted permission to apply earlier).
+If your registration is refused or cancelled, you cannot re-apply for five years (unless you are granted permission to apply earlier).

 It is an offence to work or volunteer in child-related regulated activities without registration.
 Serious penalties apply.